whees/BoardTheory/README.md

 # Board Theory
-Some cool programs for interracting with boards.
+Some cool programs for interacting with boards.